Join Our FREE Live Webinar

 Selling/marketing the real property would require a real estate license which means becoming a real estate agent or realtor.

 On the other hand, selling or marketing your equitable interest is completely within the law.
-Although it may seem like a distinction without a difference, the differential is quite critical to staying with Canada’s legal limits.
+Although it may seem like a distinction without a difference, the difference is quite critical to staying within Canada’s legal limits.

 As a wholesaler, you are marketing a property for yourself, not as a representative of another, which requires a license.